SoftUni-Internal/interactive-content/EN/02-Data-Definition-And-Data-Types/08-Homework.md

 ## Description

-Now create bigger database called soft_uni.
+Now create a bigger database called soft_uni.

-You will use database in the future tasks.
+You will use a database in future tasks.
 It should hold information about

 - towns (id, name)
 - addresses (id, address_text, town_id)
 - departments (id, name)
 - employees (id, first_name, middle_name, last_name, job_title, department_id, hire_date, salary, address_id)

-Id columns are auto incremented starting from 1 and increased by 1 (1, 2, 3, 4…).
+Id columns are auto-incremented starting from 1 and increased by 1 (1, 2, 3, 4…).

 Make sure you use appropriate data types for each column.